-"HELEN of TROY" MMV is also a 'Prismacolor Painting'.
+"Helen of Troy" is my loving tribute to my favorite Pre-Raphaelite, John William Waterhouse and studies from his "Miriamne at the Judgement seat of Herod" "HELEN of TROY" MMV above left is a 'Prismacolor Painting'.
 These relatively new soft oil and wax pencils are not the first Dry Painting Medium: the term 'Pastel Paintings' originated in the 17th century.
 These Paintings also employ the used of Prismacolors liquifed with solvents and applied with brush...
 To find out more about my pencil and colored pencil drawing techniques, photographic studio techniques and digital methods visit my how to draw in pencil or art instruction pages.

-"Lilly Evans" (above) MMXI Was created in Mixed Media including Oils, 3D studio Max and Adobe Photoshop.
+All these were created in Mixed Media including Oils, acrylics, colored pencil, photography, 3D studio Max and Adobe Photoshop.

 Florence Biennale Contemporary Art Exhibition, (a partner in the United Nations'

 Dialog among Nations), UN Secretary General Kofi Anon wrote him: